 WellSpan York Hospital General Surgery Residency Program

 Since 1944, the General Surgery Residency Program at WellSpan York Hospital has been producing clinically and technically excellent general surgeons.
 Our fully accredited program consistently exceeds ACGME requirements and provides the necessary resources for our residents to become certified by the American Board of Surgery.
 We have faculty dedicated to the training of our surgical residents, and are invested in the success of our program.
-Our residents assume broad responsibilities early in their education, and gain the ability to become leaders of our surgical teams.
+Our residents take on broad responsibilities early in their education, and gain the ability to become leaders of our surgical teams.

 With first-rate facilities for didactic and simulation training, WellSpan York Hospital provides a wealth of clinical material in a supportive environment.
-Upon graduation, our alumni are ready for independent practice and possess the skills and knowledge to seamlessly become leaders at their respective healthcare institutions.
+Upon graduation, our graduates are ready for independent practice and possess the skills and knowledge to seamlessly become leaders at their respective healthcare institutions.

 - Level I Trauma Center